hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 ## Key Concepts

 - **Subjects**: These are the objects (Users, Groups, Processes) allowed access to the Kubernetes API, based on **API Resources** and **Verbs**.

-- **API Resources**: These are the objects available on the clusters.
-They are the pods, services, nodes, PersistentVolumes and other things that make up Kubernetes.
+- **API Resources**: These are the Kubernetes API Objects available on the clusters.
-- **API Resources**: The set of Kubernetes API Objects available in the cluster.
-Examples include Pods, Deployments, Services, Nodes, and PersistentVolumes, among others.
+They are the Pods, Deployments, Services, Nodes, PersistentVolumes and other things that make up Kubernetes.

-- **Verbs**: This is a set of operations that can be executed on resources.
+- **Verbs**: The set of operations that can be executed to the resources above.
 There are many verbs, but they’re all Create, Read, Update, or Delete (also known as CRUD).
-- **Verbs**: The set of operations that can be executed to the resources above.
+- **Verbs**: .
 Different verbs are available (examples: get, watch, create, delete, etc.), but ultimately all of them are Create, Read, Update or Delete (CRUD) operations.

 <div align="center">